pulumi/docs/quickstart/index.md

 ## First time using Pulumi?

-If so, then you need to install the CLI, and configure AWS and NPM.
+If so, then you need to install the CLI, and configure AWS.

 ### Install Pulumi